umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/The-Umbraco-Cloud-Portal/Organizations/index.md

 ## Invite organization to collaborate
 Once you have an organization you will be able to invite other organizations to collaborate for you.
-By inviting an organization the following will happen
-* You allow a superadmin in that organization to create projects on behalf of your organization
-* You will be able to choose from super admins in the invited organization, when adding members to a project.
-  * This effectively enables the super admin in that organization to access your project, but also allows her to invite other members from that organization.
+When you are in the Organisaztion view you'll have the option to invite either Members or other Organizations.
+When choosing to add other Organizations, you will need to find and choose the organization from a dropdown, like illustrated below.

 ![Invite organization](images/invite-organization.gif)

+By inviting an organization, you are allowing a Superadmin from that Organization to create projects on behalf of your Organization.

+When you have invited another Organization to collaborate, you will be able to choose from Superadmins in the invited organization, when adding members to a project.
+This effectively enables the Superadmin in that organization to access your project, but also allows her to invite other members from that organization.

 ![Invite organization](images/invite-from-organization.gif)